-Wind energy is a great way to produce clean energy in a cost-effective way.
+We know wind energy is a great way to produce clean energy in a cost-effective way.
+But do we know the Pros and cons of wind energy?
 The use of wind energy has increased by more than 25% per year, making it the largest source of renewable power in the United States.

 Wind energy is also a fairly new idea and is a very interesting technology.
 Wind power is a renewable energy source that is environmentally friendly and can reduce pollution.

 The use of wind power has increased in recent years, with more and more areas turning to it for fuel and power, at a higher rate than coal, gas, and nuclear power.

 Today, the largest wind turbines are able to generate enough energy to power about 600 homes.
 So what are the pros and cons of wind energy?

 Wind Energy Pros

 When looking at wind energy, it can seem like it’s not cost-effective because it’s not as cheap as other sources of energy.
 However, wind power is cost-effective.

 Wind energy is cost-effective because the land-based utility-scale wind is one of the lowest-priced energy sources currently.
 Wind farms are made up of utility-scale turbines, which are designed to be reliable and efficient.